-Figure 5.17: Energy resolution versus temperature for detector 4 at 122.1 keV provided with cooler on and cooler off.
-The microphonic energy resolution degradation can be observed by comparing the difference between the FWHM and FW(0.2)M.
+Figure 5.22: Energy resolution versus temperature for detector 4 at 122.1 keV provided with cooler on and cooler off.

 It can be clearly observed that the microphonic induced energy resolution degradation is most prevalent at the lower temperatures.
-This is a result of what percentage of max capacity the cooler is required to work in order to maintain the detector temperature.
-To demonstrate this point I have plotted the difference in energy resolution versus the drive voltage for the detector 1 assembly and the detector 4 assemblies respectively.
+This is a direct result of the percentage of max capacity at which the cooler is required to work as a function of temperature in order to maintain detector temperature.
+To demonstrate this point, the difference in the energy resolution versus the cooler drive voltage has been plotted for all detectors in Chapter 5.2.

-Figure 5.18: Energy resolution versus drive voltage for detector 1 assembly.

-Figure 5.19: Energy resolution versus drive voltage for detector 4 assembly.

-In each case the difference in energy resolution for the system degrades fairly linearly related to the drive voltage of the cryocooler.
-This is due to the fact that as the drive voltage increases, the distance traveled by the displacer increases proportionally resulting in increased microphonic noise [73].
+In each case, the difference in energy resolution for the system degrades in a monotonically increasing fashion with the drive voltage of the cryocooler.
+This is due to the fact that as the drive voltage increases, the distance traveled by the displacer increases, resulting in increased microphonic noise [73].

-Consider once again, the energy resolution plot for the detector 4 assembly at 122.1 keV and 1332.5 keV

-FWHMdetector contribution=2.355 x 2.97 x 0.12 x gamma energy(eV)

-.